Invasion of northeast Syria carries gain and risk for Turkey

 Aliriza suggested the operation may be a limited one that does not stretch all the way to the Iraqi border.
 “That’s what we are going to look at first.
 How deep and how broad is it, whether it’s all the way across from the Iraqi border to the Euphrates, or just limited to two or three penetration points.”

-Critics of Trump’s decision fear a Turkish operation could have destabilizing consequences for the region, while both Democrats and Republicans have warned that a Turkish attack could lead to a massacre of the Kurds, who are holding thousands of captured IS fighters and their families.
+Critics of Trump’s decision fear a Turkish operation could have destabilizing consequences for the region, while both Democrats and Republicans have warned that a Turkish attack could lead to a large number of fatalities among the Kurds, who are holding thousands of captured IS fighters and their families.

 WHAT ABOUT THE FIGHT AGAINST THE ISLAMIC STATE GROUP?